AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 For further details, refer to the [Adobe Experience Cloud privacy](https://www.adobe.com/privacy/marketing-cloud.html) page.

-## Privacy management in Adobe Campaign {#privacy-management}
+## Personal Data and Personas {#personal-data}

 First, when it comes to Privacy, it is important to define what the data at stake are:
 * **Personal Data** is information that can directly or indirectly identify a living individual.
-* **Sensitive Personal Data** is information related to a Data Subject’s race, political views, religious beliefs, criminal background, genetic information, health data, sexual preference, biometric information, as well as trade union membership.
+* **Sensitive Personal Data** is information related to an individual’s race, political views, religious beliefs, criminal background, genetic information, health data, sexual preference, biometric information, as well as trade union membership.

+You should always make responsible and ethical use of personal information.

 It is also essential to understand who the stakeholders are regarding Privacy.
 The main legislations refer to the different entities that manage data as follows:
 * A **Data Controller** is the authority that determines the means and purpose of collecting, using, and sharing personal data.